julianbernardino/gooddata-tools/variables_brick/README.md

 ## Prerequisites

-The brick requires only one input source table, `vb_input`, which is referenced directly at runtime.
+The brick requires an input source table `vb_input` with the following fields.
+You are allowed to change the table name but not the field names.
 See appendix.
 ```
 client_id, login, label, variable, value
 ```

 ## Steps

-Deploy script with the following parameters to the environment's SERVICE workspace.
+You may either deploy the brick with the following parameters to:
+- **the environment's SERVICE workspace**, in which case variables will be assigned to all workspaces in the *selected segment*.
+- **a specific client workspace**, in which case variables will be assigned for that *workspace only*.
+This is automatic and does not require additional configuration.

 | Parameter | Example Value |
 | --- | --- |